jedjoud10/jedjoud10.github.io/content/blog/unity_ecs_2025.md

 Because you must first add it to the entities baking dependency chain for conversion.
 That whole system should be removed and instead of using gameobjects, Unity should have implemented an Entity only workflow.
 Adding that level of complexity (converting from GameObjects to Entities) complicates things, as you can only do that at runtime.
 {% end %}

 I mean, I understand why they'd opt for this.
 Having all the data being serialized in entities before spawning them makes loading scenes with lots of entities really quick, as it's just a memory copy practically.
 No expensive loading.
 My issue is how they have built the entity conversion workflow on *top* of GameObject based MonoBehaviours instead of coming up with a dedicated solution specifically for ECS.
+But I assume that the latter would have been to difficult or too expensive of a feature to build.

 Unity states that "you should be able to mix and match ECS and GameObjects in your projects" but that practically never happens.
 Either because you need one ECS-specific feature in ECS that isn't supported by MonoBehaviours or because you need one GameObject specific feature that isn't supported by ECS.
 It's half baked, basically.
 If they made the runtime Entity component editor able to create entity "Prefabs" and set their components that way, that could save us some trouble, but I bet it wouldn't be easy considering the other design choices.

+# Multiple Mesh Materials
-- ``MeshRenderer``s with multiple materials create multiple additional entities during baking, but there's no way for the user to know about these additional entites.
+``MeshRenderer``s with multiple materials create multiple additional entities during baking, but there's no way for the user to know about these additional entites.
 This screws you over if you want to keep track of all the mesh renderers of a converted ``GameObject`` so that you could, for example, change their ``RenderFilterSettings`` value at runtime (for example, for changing the light layer value at runtime).
 At least Unity converts the multi-mat ``MeshRenderer``s to Parents in the ECS world, so you could iterate over its children, but that's still somewhat stupid.

 # Blob Data
 - No way to check or debug blob data in the editor.
 Looking at a component with a ``BlobAssetReference`` will NOT show the internal blob data that was baked.
 There isn't a blob data window tab either.
 It's as if blobs do not even exist in the editor lol.
+- Trying to copy a ```BlobAssetReference``` will not work (sometimes (why)).
+Why.
+How.
+Fuck this shit.

 {% note(header="Lol, lmao even") %}
 \> https://blog.s-schoener.com/2024-12-17-unity-blobs/ <br>
 \> "Blob assets in C# were an experiment, and it failed."
 {% end %}